 Field beers are any beers using vegetables as an adjunct in any of the mash, kettle, primary or secondary fermentation, providing obvious (ranging from subtle to intense), yet harmonious, qualities.
 Vegetable qualities should not be overpowered by hop character.
-For purposes of this competition, coconut is defined as a fruit, and beers containing coconut would be appropriately entered as fruit beer or fruit wheat beer, unless they are highly experimental.
-Beers containing a fruit (e.g. juniper berry) or vegetable (e.g. chili pepper) with herbal or spice qualities would be more appropriately entered in the herb and spice beer category.
+For purposes of this competition, coconut is defined as a vegetable, and beers containing coconut would be appropriately entered in this category, unless they are highly experimental.
+Beers containing a fruit (e.g. juniper berry) or vegetable (e.g. the "heat" of chili pepper) with herbal or spice qualities would be more appropriately entered in the herb and spice beer category.
+A chili-flavored beer with notable roast or vegetable character, but no chili "heat", would be appropriately entered as field beer.
 Beers containing pumpkin would be more appropriately entered in the pumpkin beer subcategory.
 Clear or hazy beer is acceptable in appearance.
 To allow for accurate judging the brewer must list what vegetables are used, and may also list a classic style of base beer, or any other ingredients or processes used.
 Beer entries not accompanied by this information will be at a disadvantage during judging.

-Original Gravity (°Plato): 1.030-1.110 (7.5-26 °Plato) ◆ Apparent Extract/Final Gravity (°Plato): 1.006-1.030 (1.5-7.5 °Plato) ◆ Alcohol by Weight (Volume): 2-9.5% (2.5-12%) ◆ Bitterness (IBU): 5-70 ◆ Color SRM (EBC): 5-50 (10-100 EBC)
+Original Gravity (°Plato): 1.030-1.110 (7.5-26 °Plato) ◆ Apparent Extract/Final Gravity (°Plato): 1.006-1.030 (1.5-7.5 °Plato) ◆ Alcohol by Weight (Volume): 2-10.5% (2.5-13.1%) ◆ Bitterness (IBU): 5-70 ◆ Color SRM (EBC): 5-50 (10-100 EBC)